 Total annual and weekday average ridership information was collected for SamTrans, Caltrain, and BART (Colma and Daly City station).
-These ridership numbers were compared to 2005 conditions.
+These ridership numbers were compared to 2007 conditions.

-The 2007 transit ridership data indicates that total annual ridership for SamTrans, Caltrain, and BART has increased when compared to 2005 levels.
-Additionally, average daily ridership for all three transit service providers have increased as compared to 2005 data.
+The 2009 transit ridership data indicates that total annual ridership for SamTrans, Caltrain, and BART has increased when compared to 2007 levels.
+Additionally, average daily ridership for all three transit service providers has increased as compared to 2007 data.
 The introduction of the Baby Bullet express in 2005 continues to increase total and average weekday ridership for Caltrain.